 We envision a world where every person has access to reliable and safe drinking water and sanitation.

-Water For People exists to develop high quality drinking water and sanitation services, accessible to all, and sustained by strong communities, businesses, and governments.
+Water For People exists to promote the development of high quality drinking water and sanitation services, accessible to all, and sustained by strong communities, businesses, and governments.

 Accountability – to communities, partners and each other